UniMath/agda-unimath/CONTRIBUTING.md

 - **Agda space conventions**: Corrects some common spacing mistakes according to our conventions.
-This includes removing repeat whitespace characters between two non-whitespace characters in a line, always having a space before and after a semicolon, and never having a space before a closing parenthesis or curly brace.
+This includes removing repeat whitespace characters between two non-whitespace characters in a line, never having a space before a closing parenthesis or curly brace, always having whitespace between a closing and an opening brace, and always having a space before and after a semicolon.

-- **Indentation conventions**: Verifies that the indentation level is always a multiple of two.
+- **Even indentation convention**: Verifies that the indentation level is always a multiple of two.
 If inconsistencies are found, it provides an error report indicating the location of the issues.

-- **Fix simply wrappable long lines**: Scans for any lines exceeding the 80-character limit that can be resolved by inserting line breaks.
+- **Fix simple to wrap long lines**: Scans for any lines exceeding the 80-character limit that can be resolved by inserting line breaks.
 It inserts line breaks at the beginning of any definition, but not in the middle of a definition.